theimowski/master-thesis/docs/section-research.md

 The main handler for authentication `logon` (line 9) benefited from `choose` to distinguish between GET and POST methods.
 For GET requests (line 11), `logon` did respond with an HTML page with form to log in to the Music Store.
-What is interesting, is that `warbler` function was not crucial in this case.
+Interesting fact is that `warbler` function was not crucial in this case.
-That is because the `View.logon` invoked like that was treated as a fixed HTML markup - it always took empty string as parameter (there is also another invocation in line 20, more on that later).
+That is because the result of `View.logon` was treated as a fixed HTML markup, as it always took empty string as parameter.
-Once this WebPart was evaluated, it did not need to be computed anymore.
+Once the WebPart on the right-hand side of `>>=` in line 11 was evaluated, it did not need to be recomputed anymore.
+There is also another invocation of `View.logon` in line 20, which is discussed in the further course.

 POST requests to `logon` were treated as an authentication trial.
 As was the case with creating and editing albums, `bindToForm` took care (by returning Bad Request status code) of possible malformed requests that did not originate from the login page.
-When the data sent with POST matched `Form.logon` model, a database query (line 15) would be triggered to validate passed credentials.
+When the data sent with POST matched `Form.logon` model, a database query (line 15) was triggered to validate passed credentials.
 Written in-line, `passHash` was defined as a helper function that returned a hash from the password with help of 32-bit-word Secure Hash Algorithm (SHA-256).

-In case, the given credentials did not match (either such user's name did not exist or the password was incorrect), `View.logon` page would be displayed again this time with a validation error in red color to indicate the failure (line 20).
+In case, the given credentials did not match (either such user's name did not exist or the password was incorrect), `View.logon` page was displayed again this time with a validation error message in red color to indicate the failure (line 20).
-If however both user's name and password were correct, process of authentication would be started.
+If however both user's name and password were correct, authentication process was initiated.

 Suave framework ships with helper functions such as `Auth.authenticated` (line 17) that made working with authentication more convenient.
 Because it relies on cookies, first argument of `Auth.authenticated` describes lifetime of the cookie.